 Further Financial Support for Students

-We offer a range of grants, scholarships, and bursaries to support low-income students, students from partnered organisations, those who go on to study a PGCE course, and more.
+We offer a range of grants, scholarships, and bursaries to support low-income students.
+Read more below, to find out if you could be eligible.

 Cumbria Bursaries